Fycho/osu-mapping-elo/README.md

 ## How much can a contest affect my Elo rating?

 To be counted into the Elo system, contests must meet these rules:
 * Open access of information.
-(We can check the information of this contest, including the hosts, judges, participants, detailed results)
+(Everyone can check the information of this contest, including the hosts, judges, participants, detailed results)
 * Not an Aspire contest.
 (Judging should be under the Ranking Criteria)
 * Have a certain amount of judges, including some (Ex-) BN/QATs.
 (To keep a high level of judging)
 * The result is not based on the community votes.